SOCKS Proxy: Be Fast and Anonymous Online

-Do you worry about preserving your privacy online, but not enough to pay for a premium VPN?
+Do you worry about your online privacy, but not enough to pay for a premium VPN?
 Proxy servers offer a free and efficient alternative that provides extra digital anonymity.
-They hide information that could identify you, such as your IP address, and also help to bypass country or region restrictions.
+They hide information that could identify you, like your IP address, and also help to bypass country or region restrictions.

-Alongside the more well-known HTTP proxies, there are also SOCKS proxies, which stand out owing to the speed of their connections.
-In this article, we'll let you know about some of the other advantages of SOCKS proxies, as well as their disadvantages.
+Alongside the more well-known HTTP proxies, there are also SOCKS proxies, which stand out owing to their connection speed.
+In this article, we'll let you know about some of the other advantages SOCKS proxies have, as well as their disadvantages.

 SOCKS Proxies: How They Work

-As its name suggests, a proxy serves as an intermediary between a user that wants to connect to a website or a net-based application, and the server where that website or service is hosted.
+A proxy acts as an intermediary between a user that wants to connect to a website or net-based application, and the server where that website or service is hosted.

 Among other things, surfing on a proxy connection enhances your privacy, since it makes your IP address invisible to the website or service you're attempting to access.
-This also allows you to circumvent censorship and geoblocking opening up the figurative door to otherwise blocked websites or content.
+This also allows you to circumvent censorship and geoblocking and makes otherwise blocked websites or content available.
 A proxy server operates as an intermediary server between your computer or device and the target server.

-SOCKS is an abbreviation of socket secure, a type of protocol on the session layer (No. 5) of the Open Systems Interconnection (OSI) model.
-This regulates communication and connections between two network participants, such as a client and a server.
-With the SOCKS protocol, it's possible to send HTTP as well as POP and SMTP requests.
+SOCKS is an abbreviation of socket secure, a type of session-layer (OSI Layer 5) protocol.
+This regulates communication and connections between two network participants, like a client and a server.
+It's possible to send HTTP as well as POP and SMTP requests with the SOCKS protocol.
 Many email servers use these two protocols to exchange data.

-SOCKS proxies work at one of the lower layers of the OSI model, supporting more connection types than HTTP proxies.
+SOCKS proxies work at one of the lower layers of the OSI model, and support more connection types than HTTP proxies.

-The original variant, SOCKS4, supports neither the authentication of individual users nor UDP requests.
+The original variant, SOCKS4, supports neither individual user authentication nor UDP requests.
 This puts it at a disadvantage, since UDP, an Internet protocol, is often used for streaming and DNS requests.
 Authentications are also essential to commercial providers.
-For this reason, the developers of SOCKS overhauled their protocol and introduced SOCKS5, which provides both UDP connections as well as authentications.
+For this reason, the developers of SOCKS overhauled their protocol and introduced SOCKS5, which offers both UDP connections as well as authentications.

 SOCKS vs. HTTP Proxies: The Differences